Dorian is now a Category 1 Hurricane, storm forecast to become a major hurricane

 The Atlantic Hurricane Season is Picking Up

 Climatologically speaking, it's about time for the tropics to turn more active.
-Even though hurricane season in the Atlantic Basin started on June 1, the bulk of tropical storms and hurricanes happen after Aug.
-20. This is because we have the warmest waters of the year at this time and tropical systems feed off of warm water.
+Even though hurricane season in the Atlantic Basin started on June 1, the bulk of tropical storms and hurricanes develop after Aug.
+20. That's because we have the warmest waters of the year at this time which serve as fuel for intensifying tropical systems and hurricanes.
+September is the busiest month of the Atlantic hurricane season, when atmospheric and environmental conditions are typically the most favorable.

 RELATED: Local Weather Forecast in DC, MD, VA

 The season lasts until Nov.
 30. Through Aug.
-24, we've have had four named storms.
+28, we've have had five named storms, including two hurricanes.

 RELATED: Hurricane Dorian hits U.S Virgin Islands as Category 1 storm